iPersonic Blog

 First impressions in a job interview: why they really matter

 “You never get a second chance to make a first impression.“ How true!
-Personnel directors and job coaches have emphasized the importance of the first handshake and eye contact on the occasion of the first job interview for years.
+Personnel directors and career coaches have emphasized the importance of the first handshake and eye contact on the occasion of the first job interview for years.
 It is obvious that the first impression also plays a role when flirting.
 Indeed, a study at Princeton University clearly demonstrates how quickly the counterpart’s – at any rate temporary – judgment is reached.
 It states that we only have one tenth of a second to catch the interest of our opposite number.
 With a little bad luck we could well have landed on the trash dump of history’s flirts after that.
 Or have messed up the chance for a new job.
+Continue reading ...

 How to find a job that makes you happy